End-to-end-provenance/provSummarizeR/README.md

 All three functions have two optional parameters, <i>save</i> and <i>create.zip</i>.

-If <i>save</i> is true, the summary is saved to a file, in addition to being displayed in the console.
-The file is named <i>prov-summary.txt</i> and is stored in the provenance directory.
+If <i>save</i> is true, the summary is saved to a text file, in addition to being displayed in the console.
+The file is named <i>prov-summary.txt</i> and is stored in the current provenance directory.
 The default value of <i>save</i> is false.

 If <i>create.zip</i> is true, the provenance directory is packaged into a timestamped zip file and placed in the current working directory.
 This file will contain a copy of all input and output files and scripts used, as well as the <i>prov-summary.txt</i> if <i>save</i> is true.
-It also include the <i>prov.json</i> file containing the detailed execution trace.
+It also includes the <i>prov.json</i> file containing the detailed execution trace.
 The default value of <i>create.zip</i> is false.

-Creating the zip file depends on the use of an external zip program.
+Creating the zip file depends on use of an external zip program.
 It has been tested with zip for Unix/Mac OS and with 7z on Windows.
 It may or may not work with other zip programs.
 To use a program other than zip, set the R_ZIPCMD environment variable.